Coccyx Relief

 I almost didn't include this because I know how it sounds.
 Breathing exercises?
 For tailbone pain?
 I would have scrolled right past this a few years ago.

 But here's the science: chronic coccyx pain isn't just about structural damage.
 Over time, the nerves in the pelvic region become sensitised — they get stuck in a heightened state of alertness, sending pain signals even when there's no new injury happening.
-It's called central sensitisation, and it's a well-documented phenomenon in chronic pain.
+This is called central sensitisation, and it's a well-documented phenomenon in chronic pain research.

 Diaphragmatic breathing — deep belly breathing that engages the diaphragm rather than shallow chest breathing — directly influences the pelvic floor and the nerve pathways in that region.
 It activates the parasympathetic nervous system (your "rest and digest" mode) and helps retrain those overactive nerves to calm down.